CONDUCT PROCESS ROLES

 2. The respondent shall be entitled to a reasonably expeditious hearing of the case.

-3. Hearings shall be conducted by members of the Student Conduct Board, with the interim dean of students or designee acting as a non-voting chair.
+3. Hearings shall be conducted by members of the Student Conduct Board, with the dean of students or designee acting as a non-voting chair.
 Board panels will be composed of three members of the Student Conduct Board, in any configuration.
-Participation is decided by the interim dean of students or designee.
+Participation is decided by the dean of students or designee.
 Selection for each hearing will depend on a variety of considerations, including, but not limited to, prior experience with the conduct process, the nature of the case, schedule conflicts, recusal due to conflict of interest, and distribution of workload among the board members.
 Respondents and panelists will have the opportunity to identify conflicts of interest in advance of the hearing.
 Decisions will be made by majority vote of those present.

 4. Panel hearings shall be open only to panelists chosen from the board, the respondent, the complainant and, for relevant portions of the hearing, witnesses.
 In addition, the respondent, complainant, or a witness who is a direct victim of the violation may each be accompanied by an adviser chosen from the student body, faculty, or administrative officers of the College throughout the entire time each student is present in the hearing.
 (It is a student’s/organization’s responsibility to obtain an adviser.)
 The purpose of the adviser is to advise the student, but the adviser may not directly address the panel or other individuals in the room besides the student being advised.

 5. The respondent shall be entitled to appear in person and present a response to the panel and may produce either oral or written information on their behalf.
 Information being presented to the panel should be submitted to the case administrator at least 24 hours in advance and will be reviewed for relevance.
 The respondent also may elect not to appear before the panel, in which case the hearing shall proceed without the respondent.
 The panel will render a decision based on the information presented at the hearing.
-The interim dean of students or designee will be responsible for maintaining an appropriate record of the proceedings and outcome, which shall be available for review by appeal panelists and the appellant(s) during the appeal process.
+The dean of students or designee will be responsible for maintaining an appropriate record of the proceedings and outcome, which shall be available for review by appeal panelists and the appellant(s) during the appeal process.

 6. Respondents, complainants, and/or witnesses or advisers may participate in the hearing remotely via telephone, video conference, or other appropriate means provided the guidelines and procedures outlined in this Code are followed.

 7. The respondent may ask questions of the panel.
 The panel shall grant the student the opportunity to hear and question all witnesses that present at the hearing.
-In some cases, students will direct questions to the interim dean of students or designee, who will then relate them to the other party.
+In some cases, students will direct questions to the dean of students or designee, who will then relate them to the other party.
 No party can be compelled to answer questions, and the College reserves the right to present information from witnesses unwilling to attend the hearing or have their identity included in the process.

 8. The respondent may challenge the credibility and accuracy of any information presented at the hearing.
 The hearing body shall not be bound by the rules of evidence used in the conduct of trials and courts of law.